1962 Cannes Film Festival

-The 15th Cannes Film Festival was held from 7 to 23 May 1962.
-The Palme d'Or went to the O Pagador de Promessas by Anselmo Duarte.
-The festival opened with Les Amants de Teruel, directed by Raymond Rouleau.
+The 15th Cannes Film Festival took place from 7 to 23 May 1962.
+Japanese writer and diplomat Tetsurō Furukaki served as jury president for the main competition.

+The Palme d'Or went to the O Pagador de Promessas (Keeper of Promises) by Anselmo Duarte.

-During the Cannes Film Festival of 1961, Robert Favre le Bret, Artistic Director of the Cannes Film Festival, with the agreement of the French Union of Film Critics, had decided to establish the International Critics' Week during the next Festival.
+During the Cannes Film Festival of 1961, Robert Favre le Bret, artistic director of the Cannes Film Festival, with the agreement of the French Union of Film Critics, had decided to establish the International Critics' Week during the next Festival.
 In 1962, this parallel section of the Festival took place for the first time.
 Its goal was to showcase first and second works by directors from all over the world, not succumbing to commercial tendencies.

-Jury

-The following people were appointed as the Jury of the 1962 competition: